Enabling CV-MDI-QKD for low squeezed states using non-Gaussian operations: GAUSSIAN AND NON-GAUSSIAN CV-MDI-QKD PROTOCOL

 \section{GAUSSIAN AND NON-GAUSSIAN CV-MDI-QKD PROTOCOL}

 In this section we provide the necessary background for Gaussian and non-Gaussian CV-MDI-QKD protocols.
 First we present a short summary of the original entanglement based (EB) CV-MDI-QKD protocol \cite{cvmdi} in Sec.~\ref{SEC2A}.
 We then show the non-Gaussian version of this protocol with PR operations in Sec.~\ref{SEC2B}.
-Then we express the secret key rate for this protocol under Gaussian collective attacks and discuss logarithmic negativity in Sec.~\ref{SEC2C}.
+We then show the reduction of this protocol to a simpler prepare and measure setup, we express the secret key rate for this protocol under Gaussian collective attacks and discuss logarithmic negativity in Sec.~\ref{SEC2C}.